-During initial meetings, quarterly monitoring activities, and the annual plan-Person-Centered Plan development meeting, the CCS shares information with the individual, and his or her legal or authorized designated representative (if applicable) about available waiver Waiver program services and qualified providers (i.e.e.g., individuals, community-based service agencies, vendors and entities).
-The CCS also provides information on how to access, via the internet, a comprehensive list of DDA services (including all Waiver program waiver-covered services) and DDA licensed and approved providers.
+During initial meetings, quarterly monitoring activities, and the annual plan Person-Centered Plan development meeting, the CCS shares information with the individual and his or her designated representative (if applicable) and family about available waiver Waiver program services and qualified providers (i.e.e.g., individuals, community-based service agencies, vendors and entities).
+The CCS also provides information on how to access, via the internet, a comprehensive list of DDA services (including all waiver Waiver program covered services) and licensed and approved DDA providers.
 The CCS assists the individual in integrating the delivery of supports needed.
 If the individual does not have internet access, the CCS provides the individual with a hard-copy resource manual.